sinha-n001/SANSDataAnalysis/README.md

 Models can be used for scatterers with cylinder form factor (Cyl) and interacting via electrostatic interactions (CH).
 Models assume that cylinders form fractal-like networks (frac).
-A resolution smeared data fitting option is also available (ResSm).
+Model that includes bundling of rods is also available (bundle) A resolution smeared data fitting option is also available (ResSm).
 Model that includes salt effects is also included (salt).